 I think the list is very outstanding.

-Because not being a politician, I think people wanted to uh hear what some of my choices may be, and it was pretty effective.
+When I was running, I put down a list of 20 people because not being a politician, I think people wanted to hear what some of my choices may be.

-And um, I think you see the kind of quality that we're looking at when you look at that list.
+And I think you see the kind of quality that we're looking at when you look at that list.

 So it will be somebody from that list.